By Bhavya Nand Kishore and Peter Slagt

 - For each of these capabilities, are we truly differentiated vs. our competitors?
 What are our strengths and weaknesses?

 - What should we do strategically to address those weaknesses and get us closer to fulfilling our mission?

-Micro-battles selection workshop
+Micro-battles identification and selection

 Objective: Learning how to define and choose micro-battles while creating the conditions for them to succeed.

 - Based on the key strategic themes identified in the insurgency workshop, how can we develop more precise goals?
-What are our specific priorities for product innovation, key competitive threats and opportunities to address organizational dysfunction?
+What are our specific priorities for product innovation, biggest competitive threats and opportunities to address organizational dysfunction?